 Start cleaning your baby’s gums even before their teeth grow in.
 To do so, grab a clean, soft washcloth, and wet it with warm water.
 Then, gently rub the washcloth along the gums to remove any food particles or bacteria.

-Then, as the teeth grow in, you can use a soft-bristled brush and child-friendly toothpaste.
+Then, as the teeth grow in, you can use a soft-bristled brush and child-friendly toothpaste for best dental care.
 Once the teeth start to touch, you can floss between them.

 When The First Tooth Emerges